Donimax/unraid-check-mk-agent/README.md

 This is the repository for the Checkmk Agent plugin.

-## Install in Unraid Checkmk Agent plugin with this urls
+## Install the Checkmk Agent plugin on Unraid using these URLs.

 check_mk agent v2.2.0pXX:
 <https://raw.githubusercontent.com/donimax/unraid-check-mk-agent/master/check_mk_agent22.plg>